 A good CV opens doors for you and sets you apart.
 There are different templates or designs of what would make your CV stand out, but there are certain elements that are key to helping you get shortlisted for an interview stage whether your CV goes through a review by an ATS or HR professional.

-Let us take a quick look at the several important elements your CV must-have.
+Let us take a quick look at the several essential elements your CV must-have.

 Keep your addresses short as well.
 E.g Surulere, Lagos rather than 57 Babs Animashaun, Off Adeniran Ogunsaya by Mr Biggs Bus Stop, Surulere, Lagos.

-Your career objective should be a personalised statement that gives short and direct insight into your experience, skills and career insights or trajectory.
+Your career objective should be a personalised statement that gives sharp and direct insight into your experience, skills and career insights or trajectory.

-3. Work Experience: Your work experience is very key to landing interviews.
-Sell your skills, achievements and major projects or highlights with detailed bullet points.
+3. Work Experience: Your work experience is very vital to landing interviews.
+Sell your skills, achievements and significant projects or career highlights detailed with bullet points.
 Make sure to start with your most recent work experience.

 Most candidates focus on highlighting what they were asked to do on the job rather than what they accomplished.
 The latter makes you look like a candidate that can own their job and ensures HR managers and team leads have minimal concerns about your ability to deliver on the job when hired.